How to Secure a Website: 21 Website Security Tips for Businesses

-The experts also had a lot to say on the topic:
+To start off our list of website security tips, the experts also had a lot to say on the topic:

 One of the most common website security threats is the usage of weak passwords.
 When passwords are not set using the correct procedures, they can be easily hacked by external actors which will allow them to infiltrate your website.
 The risk of weak passwords can easily be fixed by educating employees about the importance of strong passwords.
 By implementing a password manager tool or multi-factor authentication it can offer an additional layer of security against possible website attacks.”— Sivan Tehila, director of solution architecture of Perimeter 81

 You need to setup a secure password that isn’t associated with your or your lifestyle, hobbies, etc. You can use an on-line password generator.
 Be careful as there was a site that generated the same password for all users.
 This was a trap by hackers, who would then try this password for numerous accounts.— Dustin Vann, owner & website manager at Trusy Social (Trusy.co)

 You can use a combination of dates, names and locations; merging them will make them a lot more secure than single terms.
 Use upper and lower case, alphanumeric characters, numbers and non-real life words.

 Ideally you should change your passwords. monthly, but if not, quarterly is reasonably safe, and don’t use the same passwords for multiple sites as you can be a victim of multiple hacks.
 Your email or user name can be tracked among multiple sites.
 If hackers gain access to one of your accounts then they will try the same password across all other sites.
 This is normal protocol for them.”